Pennsylvania Conventional Loans 2026

 What is the conventional loan limit in Pennsylvania for 2026?

-Pennsylvania conventional conforming limits for 2026 are $832,750 in most counties and $929,200 in Pike County (NYC metro area).
-Philadelphia, Pittsburgh, and surrounding suburbs use the standard limit.
+Pennsylvania conventional conforming limits for 2026 are $832,750 across all counties.
+Philadelphia, Pittsburgh, and surrounding suburbs all use this standard limit.

 When can I remove PMI on a Pennsylvania conventional loan?